UnluckyHeroes/Rickme/README(Alternatiu).md

 You can see the full video gameplay (NOT YET) on our [webpage](https://goo.gl/iCsdAr) or clicking this [INSERT_YOUTUBE_LINK].

 ## Installation
-No previous installations is required to play the game, just download and execute the .exe file *Rickme* from the latest release.
+No previous installation is required to play the game, just download and execute the .exe file *Rickme* from the latest release.

 ## Usage
 ### General Controls